roman-milk/roman-milk.github.io/deconstructing-the-professor.md

  Mistress Madison

  I shook my head at this one, knowing that such a word being used by a professor would be shocking.
 Thinking of my upcoming lessons, I chuckled to myself, already knowing how to put the word in my lecture.
-Report_Story #21
+1